SABS-R3/software-engineering-projects/_episodes/01-introduction.md

 a main *central* compartment into which the drug is administered and from which the drug is excreted from the body, combined with zero or more *peripheral* compartments to which the drug can be distributed to/from the central compartment (See Fig 2).
-Each peripheral compartments is only connected to the central compartment.
+Each peripheral compartment is only connected to the central compartment.

 <img src="../fig/pk2.svg" alt="Fig 2" width="400"/>